Neo-Studios/minimal-apps-minimal-chef/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously.
-If you discover a security vulnerability in Minimal Chef, please report it responsibly.
+If you discover a security vulnerability in  Chef, please report it responsibly.

 ### How to Report